splunk/observability-workshop/content/en/other/hpa/6-setup-hpa.md

     name: php-apache
 ```

-Once deployed, `php-apache` will autoscale when either the average CPU usage goes above 50% and the average memory usage for the deployment goes above 75%, with a minimum of 1 pod and a maximum of 4 pods.
+Once deployed, `php-apache` will autoscale when either the average CPU usage goes above 50% or the average memory usage for the deployment goes above 75%, with a minimum of 1 pod and a maximum of 4 pods.

 ``` text
 kubectl apply -f ~/workshop/k3s/hpa.yaml